 From the dark ages to the modern day, pharmacy has an impressive history.
 In this new series, we dive into some of the most notable moments in the pharmacy world, with an emphasis on the wacky, weird, and little-known facts you never learned in school.

 Throw out your textbook, because this isn’t your typical history lesson.
 Instead, it’s an in-depth look at some of the most thought-provoking pieces of pharmacy history.

 Here you will learn about the people, practices, and innovations that revolutionized the world of pharmacy 一 and more importantly, you’ll have fun doing it.

 To kick things off, here are 5 little-known pieces of pharmacy history:

 Benjamin Franklin is one of the most influential figures in American history.
 In his career as a politician, a scientist, and an inventor, he racked up an impressive resume 一 but he didn’t leave the world of pharmacy untouched.
 In fact, Franklin made many contributions to the field that can still be seen today.

 As a young man, Ben Franklin started off in pharmacy, working as a clerk in a local mercantile store and dispensing various medicines and herbs.
 Then, later in life, he circled back around and helped to establish the first public hospital and hospital pharmacy in the United States.

 Franklin was concerned about the lack of public health services available in 18th-century America, particularly in his home city of Philadelphia, Pennsylvania.
-As more and more people migrated to the colonial US, they brought with them new sicknesses and diseases, with no real means of getting treated.
+As more and more people migrated to the colonial US, they brought with them new diseases, with no real means of getting treated.

 To address the problem and bring relief to his city, Franklin teamed up with his long-time friend, physician Thomas Bond.
 Together, the two established Pennsylvania Hospital in 1751.
 The Hospital included a fully functioning pharmacy (then known as an apothecary), which treated thousands of patients.